Redesigning and manufacturing oral dosage forms for optimal drug therapies

 2023

 Aron H. Blaesi, Henning Richter, Nannaji Saka, Gastroretentive fibrous dosage forms for prolonged delivery of sparingly soluble tyrosine kinase inhibitors.
-Part 4: Experimental validation of the models of drug absorption, elimination, and drug concentration in blood, International Journal of Pharmaceutics, 2023. https://doi.org/10.1016/j.ijpharm.2023.123479
+Part 4: Experimental validation of the models of drug concentration in blood, International Journal of Pharmaceutics, 2024, 124363. https://doi.org/10.1016/j.ijpharm.2024.124363

 2022